aanunnon/Easy-to-use-Omnipose-Cell-Analysis/README.md

 - `Use built-in model`

-    This option can only process single-channel folder.
-It will use the built-in model in Omnipose to generate outlines for the selected channel.
+    Omnipose will use the built-in model in Omnipose to generate outlines.

+    This option has default arguments use_gpu, exclude_on_edges, and no_npy.

 - `Use custom model`

-    This option can only process single-channel folder.
-It will use the custom model you provide to generate outlines for the selected channel.
+    Omnipose will use the custom model you provide to generate outlines.
+For now, it only runs on the setting of dim 2, nclasses 2 and nchan 1.
+I should add more options in the future.

+    This option has default arguments use_gpu, exclude_on_edges, and no_npy.

 - `Use manual command line`

     This option is essentially the same as running Omnipose in the terminal.
-It will run the command shown inside the gray box.
+If this option is selected, `Run Omnipose` will run the command shown inside the gray box.
 You can enter your own command in the entry.

 After running Omnipose, you will see the outlines generated by Omnipose.
 The outlines will be saved inside the selected channel folder.
 An additional image stack of the outlines will be created if the checkbox of `Also create a stacked version of outlines` is checked.